 How many subjects?

-The grid containing the columns for 2016 entry will be available on the college website when applications open in September.
+The grid containing the columns for 2018 entry is now available in the application section of our website.
 This is subject to change in response to demand for subjects so please check the website for the latest version.

 What are our requirements?

-Like most colleges we ask for a minimum of 5 GCSEs at grade C or above, in order to cope with the demands of Level 3 study.
-Certain subjects strongly recommend that you achieve at least a B at GCSE to be successful – see the individual subject outlines.
-Some subjects also require Maths, English Language or Science at grade C or above.
-We insist that you attend re-sit classes in Maths and English if you have not achieved a C in these subjects; almost all future careers require these vital qualifications.
+Like most colleges we ask for a minimum of 5 GCSEs at grade 4 or above, in order to cope with the demands of Level 3 study.
+Certain subjects strongly recommend that you achieve at least a grade 5 at GCSE to be successful – see the individual subject outlines.
+Some subjects also require Maths, English Language or Science at grade 4 or above.
+We insist that you attend re-sit classes in Maths and English if you have not achieved a grade 4 in these subjects; almost all future careers require these vital qualifications.
 We will talk with you again after GCSE results on our Admissions Days if your programme of study needs to be amended.

 We think you should play to your strengths, as you will perform better in subjects you enjoy than those that you think may appear more prestigious.
 Which subjects are you likely to perform well in at GCSE?
 Which do you enjoy most?
 Once you’ve embarked on a programme of study, we’ll ask you to dedicate 60% of your non-contact periods to independent study.
 There are always rooms available.